costellobrette/Projects/README.md

 The ETL Nova Scotia Collisions folder contains a Microsoft Visual Studio ETL project integrated with SQL Server Management Studio.
 This project focuses on collisions that have occurred over the past 5 years within the HRM (Halifax Regional Municipality) area.
 The data was sourced from the [Nova Scotia Data Mapping and Analytics Hub].

-Below are the links to access the files on GitHub:

 ### <u>Links</u>

 [Netflix Analysis Staging]:https://github.com/costellobrette/Projects/blob/main/Netflix%20Analysis/Netflix%20Analysis%20Staging.sql